 - Certification that attests to the timber's legal origin: OLB and VLC.
-The SGS office has terminated its TLTV (Timber Legality & Traceability Verification) programme, whose last certificate in Central Africa expired at the end of 2015. - Certification that attests to sustainable management: the only one that is operational in Central Africa is FSC.
+The SGS office has terminated its TLTV (Timber Legality & Traceability Verification) programme, whose last certificate in Central Africa expired at the end of 2015. - Certification that attests to sustainable been stagnating in recent years.

+management: the only one that is operational in Central Africa is FSC.
 After a strong period of growth in terms of FSC-certified areas between 2005 and 2013, which contributed to a significant advance in Central Africa compared to the Amazonian basin, certified areas have been stagnating in recent years.